-In addition to sessions offered at the FBI Academy, the FBI conducts and participates in courses and seminars at state, regional, and local training facilities.
-These training sessions cover the full range of law enforcement training topics such as hostage negotiation, computer-related crimes, death investigations, violent crimes, criminal psychology, forensic science, and arson.
+Academy and throughout the U.S. at state, regional, and local training facilities.
+The principal course for state and local law enforcement officers is the 10-week multi-disciplinary course at the FBI National Academy.
+FBI also conducts and/or participates in courses and seminars at state, regional, and local training facilities.
+These training sessions cover the full range of law enforcement training topics, such as hostage negotiation, computer-related crimes, and arson.